11BelowStudio/MUDKIP_Mud2/README.md

 And, again, this is *only intended to be used for MUD2!*
 This is very unlikely to work on any other MUD, so don't try it.

+also yes, we have auto-updates now (very nice)

 ![a screenshot of MUDKIP being used in mudlet](/docs/readme.png)

 ## Installation and Uninstallation